About the Edwin Washington Project

 Each document and book is digitized and filed in preservation boxes organized in categories.
 The physical collection is housed by Loudoun County Public Schools.
 Much of the collection has been digitized.
 Digital preservation files are stored in an archival repository.

 The EWP is working to provide more online access to primary documents as well as interpretive articles and other research tools such as maps and photographs.
-We are also working with Loudoun County Schools to find a permanent physical location for the records and other archives that have been given to us, which will ensure the safety of the collections and give the public a place to see the documents in person.
+At all times and with the Loudoun County Schools we desire to ensure the safety of the collections and give the public a place to see the documents in person, but especially online.

 Dirt Don’t Burn is the title of the first book on the collection.
-Written by Larry Roeder with the help of Barry Harrelson, Nathan Bailey, Gert Evans, Dave Prebich, Anthony Arciero and other EWP researchers, it will provide an overview of the collection as well as studies on individual topics.
+More are in the plannong stages.
+Written by Larry Roeder with the help of Barry Harrelson, Nathan Bailey, Gert Evans, Dave Prebich, Anthony Arciero and other EWP researchers, it provides an overview of the collection as well as studies on individual topics and a summary of the impact of segregated education.
 The title was inspired by a school teacher who complained about running out of coal and wood one very cold winter.
-We hope to have out in 2022, published by Georgetown University Press.
+This book will be on sale in November, 2023, published by Georgetown University Press.
+Advance copies are available now on Amazon.

 In 2020 the Washington Post did a front page story on the Edwin Washington Project and our goals.